AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Limitations

 \section{Limitations}

-Our primary focus in this work is on predicting placement poses.
-However, challenges remain in executing the full pick-and-place task with the same level of generality.
-Not every stable grasp of an object can be used to place it at a specific pose, and performing rejection sampling in real-world scenarios can be both difficult and time-consuming.
-Nonetheless, we believe our synthetic dataset and evaluation pipeline provide a strong foundation for advancing in this direction by enabling the generation of training data for an end-to-end pick-and-place model applicable to a wide range of real-world placement tasks.
+While our main focus in this work is on predicting placement poses, there are still challenges to be tackled in order to be able to execute the full pick-and-place task with the same generality.
+Not every stable grasp of an object can be used to realize the placement of the same object at a specific pose, and performing rejection sampling in real-world scenarios can be difficult and time-consuming.
+We do believe our synthetic dataset and evaluation pipeline provide a great foundation for making progress in this direction, by using them to generate data for training an end-to-end pick-and-place model applicable to a wide range of real-world placement tasks.

+A common limitation of object rearrangement approaches, similar to AnyPlace, is their lack of consideration for object contact interactions during placement.
+By only controlling the robot end-effector placement pose based on our model prediction, the robot approaches objects too aggressively, leading to hard impacts or failed placements due to a lack of smooth and soft contact.
+Nevertheless, we demonstrate that AnyPlace is capable of handling a diverse set of placement tasks in the real world.
+A promising direction for future work is to incorporate compliance control or force feedback to adapt the robot's motion during contact and achieve more reliable placements.

-While our approach improves precision in placement pose prediction, it is still limited by the accuracy of the point clouds it receives as input.
-Completing placement tasks that require high precision can be challenging with imperfect point cloud data.
-Recent advances in depth estimation from RGB images show promise in addressing this issue, as does continued progress in sensor quality.
-Another promising approach is implementing a policy that uses force/torque feedback to refine the final stage of placement.
-Similarly to the previous point, we believe our dataset and simulation pipeline provides a strong foundation for tackling this challenge by generating data for training reactive placement-execution policies.
+While our approach enables greater precision in the placement pose prediction, it is still limited by the precision of the point clouds it receives as input.
+Completing placement tasks requiring significant precision with imperfect point cloud data can be very difficult.
+Specifically, we visualize the object point clouds at the predicted placement poses for failure cases (see Appendix \autoref{fig:real_predict_fail}).
+For ring hanging, the point cloud of the rack is too sparse, causing the predicted position to be off, although the orientation remains mostly correct.
+For peg inserting, the captured point clouds of the holes are noisy and have vague boundaries.
+While our model predicts the correct orientation, it slightly misses the hole, leading to insertion failure.
+For battery stacking, the point cloud of the battery is largely incomplete, causing the predicted placement to be tilted rather than vertical.
+The battery falls over after the robot releases it.
+For future work, recent methods for estimating depth from RGB images have some potential to aid in this, as does continued progress in sensor quality.
+Another very promising approach for tackling this problem is having a policy for performing the final section of the placement based on force/torque feedback.
+Similarly, like in the previous point, we also think that our dataset and simulation pipeline can be a great starting point for tackling this issue, by providing us with data for training such reactive placement-execution policies.